-During a meeting with Nevada Power on September 12, 2000, ENA indicated that Nevada Power’s interconnection of these five large IPP projects at 500-kV was a preferable approach.
-It was clear to ENA that the 138-kV and 69- kV systems through the city center were not capable of effectively transferring power from all the merchant plants in the queue.
-Nonetheless, by your January 4, 2001 letter, you once again advised us of your belief that our transmission request conflicted with and was in the queue behind “several transmission requests” for use of your 230 kV system.
+During a meeting with Nevada Power on September 12, 2000, EPMI pointed out that Nevada Power’s interconnection of these five large IPP projects at 500-kV was a preferable approach.
+It was clear to EPMI that the 138-kV and 69- kV systems through the city center were not capable of effectively transferring power from all the merchant plants in the queue.
+Nonetheless, by your January 4, 2001 letter, you once again advised us of your belief that our transmission request conflicted with and was in the queue behind “several transmission requests” for use of your 138? kV system.

-By your January 22, 2001 letter you provided a status of studies for our pending applications for Interconnection and Transmission Service.
+By your January 22, 2001, letter you provided a status of studies for our pending applications for Interconnection and Transmission Service.
 Following extensive delays, your letter appears to adopt our suggestion that interconnecting the Harry Allen area IPP customers at the 500 kV level is the better plan for integrating these customers.
-Although your letter seems to offer promise that we might soon receive definitive responses to our applications, your letter still does not provide a date certain for completing the system impact study for the Las Vegas Cogeneration II project, let alone for providing transmission and interconnection agreements for signature.
-Rather, we read your letter to mean that the revised system impact for the other IPP customers will be issued by Friday, February 2, 2001.
+Although your letter seems to offer promise that we might soon receive definitive responses to our applications, your letter still does not provide a date certain for completing the system impact study for the LV Cogen II Facility, let alone for providing transmission and interconnection agreements for signature.
+Rather, we read your letter to mean that the revised system impact for the other IPP customers will be issued by Friday, February 2, 2001 (a date which has now passed).

-While we can understand the complexity of integrating a number of projects into the NPC transmission grid, you have had almost eight months to figure out our interconnection to the 138-kV system, which by our estimation is sufficient time to have completed any system impact studies that needed to be done.
-Further, five months was certainly sufficient time to determine whether transmission service was available where there is no one else in the queue and the capacity is available.
+While we can understand the complexity of integrating a number of projects into the Nevada Power transmission grid, Nevada Power has had almost eight months to evaluate the LV Cogen II Facility’s interconnection to the 138-kV system.
+By our estimation this is more than ample time to have completed any system impact studies that needed to be done.
+Further, five months was certainly sufficient time to determine whether 138 kV transmission service was available where there is no one else in the queue and where adequate capacity is available.
 Nevada Power has already taken much more time than envisioned by Sierra Pacific’s tariff to submit interconnection and transmission agreements for signature.

-Moreover, at this point your continued delays are impacting the viability of the project.
-In addition to the project construction schedule impacts, our project financing is dependent upon satisfactory completion of these studies and having the appropriate agreements in place.
+NPC’s continued delays are threatening the viability of the LV Cogen II Facility project.
+In addition to delays imposed in the project construction schedule as a result of the uncertainties surrounding transmission access, project financing is dependent upon satisfactory completion of these studies and having the appropriate agreements in place.
+It is vital that the transmission and interconnection issues be resolved at the earliest possible date.

-We trust that the NPC staff is now in a position to expeditiously complete the work on our requests.
-Moreover, the system impact study should be simple since, although your letter does not clarify, as we understand it, your change in plans for the IPP Projects removes the obstacles to completing the studies for our requests and we are first in the queue for use of the 138 kV.
+We trust that the Nevada Power staff is now in a position to expeditiously complete the work on our requests.
+Moreover, the system impact study should now be simple since, as we understand it (although your letter did not clarify this), your change in plans for the IPP Projects removes the obstacles to completing the studies for our requests and since we are first in the queue for transportation across the 138 kV line.

 It appears the contingencies to providing the transmission service we have requested, as referenced in your letter of January 4, 2001, have been removed by this change in the interconnection plan for those projects with higher queue priority.
-We expect that our requested transmission service can now be provided without requiring incremental transmission facilities.
+Accordingly, it is our expectation that the requested transmission service for the LV Cogen II Facility can now be provided without requiring incremental transmission facilities.

 In a separate letter to Larry Luna, we will similarly address specific issues associated with the interconnection studies and interconnection plan for our project.